-When physical assistance is required for an individual's personal care needs; PTC staff can protect themselves by wearing a disposable gown or smock and by wearing long hair up off the collar.
+Regardless of vaccination status, staff must wear proper PPE when providing physical assistance for an individual's personal care needs.
+The PPE shall be changed after caring for an individual's personal care need like toileting.
+PTC staff can protect themselves by wearing a disposable gown or smock and by wearing long hair up off the collar.
 All clothes must be changed if there are secretions on it and staff shall wash their hands after changing.
 Staff shall change the individual's clothes if secretions are on the individual's clothes.
-All contaminated clothes should be placed in a plastic bag or washed in a washing machine.
+All contaminated clothes should be safely contained and stored in a plastic bag or safely contained and transported to the laundry area to be washed in the washing machine.
 Areas and equipment used during assistance with personal care needs shall be cleaned and sanitized after each use.